 Richard is Executive Editor of Journal of Ecology and a long-standing member of the Editorial Boards of Ecology Letters and Ecosystems.
-He was a Visiting Professor at the University of Innsbruck (2020) and Ecole Polytechnique Fédérale de Lausanne (2011), Switzerland, Chair of BBSRC's Committee E, and a long standing member of the Board of Directors of Rothamsted, BBSRC's Research Advisory Panel, and the Netherlands Institute of Ecology Scientific Advisory Board.
-He was Vice President of the British Ecological Society (2011-2014) and was elected an Honorary Fellow of the Royal Society of New Zealand in 2006, a Fellow of the Royal Society of Biology in 2011, and a member of Academia Europaea in 2015.
+He was a Visiting Professor at the University of Innsbruck (2020) and Ecole Polytechnique Fédérale de Lausanne (2011) and a Thinker in Residence for the Royal Flemish Academy of Belgium, producing a report on Soils as Natural Capital (2021).
+He also served as Chair of BBSRC funding commmittees (2008-2018) and on serveral advisory boards, including Defra's Science Advisory Council (2021-present), BBSRC's Research Advisory Panel (2013-2018), Rothamsted Board or Directors (2009-2019), and the Scientific Advisory Board of the Netherlands Institute of Ecology (2007-2018).
+He was elected an Honorary Fellow of the Royal Society of New Zealand in 2006, a Fellow of the Royal Society of Biology in 2011, and a member of Academia Europaea in 2015 in recognition of his contributions to soil ecology.

 Richard has a long-standing commitment to promoting awarness of soil biodiversuty research.
 To this end, he was a founder member of the Global Soil Biodiversity Initiative (GSBI), established in 2011 to create a global platform for the translation of expert knowledge on soil biodiversity into policy, and he contributed to the UN's Intergovernmental Technical Panel on Soils report The Status of the World's Soil Resources (2015) and the UK Governments Soil Health Enquiry (2016) and Climate Change Risk Assessment (2017).
 He was also a coordinating lead author of the UK's National Ecosystem Assessment (2011).